anasmullappally/EsFresso-FoodDeliveryApp/README.md

 #### frontend

+- REACT_APP_serverURL: Backend URL
+- REACT_APP_adminURL: Backend URL`/admin`
+- REACT_APP_GOOGLE_CLIENT_ID: This is the Google Client ID

 After you've set these environmental variables in the .env .Both Frontend and Backend have node modules using `npm install` ,

 Now you can run `npm start` in the terminal of both folders and the application should work.